-To develop the necessary subject expertise for our Teachers as well as provide ongoing support for our Academic Dean, Rocketship will partner with outside professional development organizations and higher education institutions to conduct in-depth professional development in our specialized subjects of Literacy and Math.
-In addition, our Academic Dean will be the primary onsite points of contact for outside professional development providers and will provide direct mentoring support for Teachers in their department by observing them daily in one of their classes.
+To develop the necessary subject expertise for our Teachers as well as provide ongoing support for our Academic Dean, Rocketship will partner with outside professional development organizations and higher education institutions to conduct in-depth professional development in Literacy and Math.
+In addition, our Academic Dean will be the primary onsite point of contact for outside professional development providers and will provide direct mentoring support for Teachers in their department by observing them daily in one of their classes.